tristanGIANDO/tristanGIANDO/README.md

 - Hi, I’m @tristanGIANDO
 - I’m interested in pipeline, dev, rigging
-- I’m currently learning PyQt5
+- I’m currently learning Python and PyQt5

 <!---
 tristanGIANDO/tristanGIANDO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.